 The following sections look in more detail at some of the natural treatments that may help a person with fibroids.

 The following sections look at dietary changes that might help with fibroids:

 Some research suggests that people who eat a diet high in red meat and high energy-dense foods, which are foods that contain lots of calories, fat, and sugar, may be more likely to develop fibroids.
 Replacing red meat (beef, ham, or lamb) with white meat (chicken or turkey) may help.

 In general, replacing red meats with white meats or plant based sources of protein, such as beans, could be a good move for health.
-According to the American Heart Association, meat contains high levels of saturated and trans fats, which can raise cholesterol and worsen heart disease.
+According to the

 The results of a